dataluscorp/browser/docs/performance/power_profiling_overview.md

 -   Animations are sometimes the cause of high power consumption.
-The [animation inspector](/en-US/docs/Tools/Page_Inspector/How_to/Work_with_animations#Animation_inspector) in the Firefox Devtools can identify them.
+The [animation inspector](/en-US/docs/Tools/Page_Inspector/How_to/Work_with_animations#Animation_inspector) in the Datalus Devtools can identify them.
 Alternatively, [here is an explanation](https://bugzilla.mozilla.org/show_bug.cgi?id=1190721#c10) of how one developer diagnosed two animation-related problems the